Hi there, I’m Michael Carmody.

 Honk Journal is an online magazine featuring my writing — both new material and archived pieces from my long hopscotch career as a journalist, essayist, editor and critic.
 Many of the stories are free for anyone in the general public to read, but those who subscribe to Honk Plus have access to my restricted personal memoir entries as well.

-Why should you care about some rando’s memoirs?
-It’s a fair question — but just as fair to reply that I’ve lived kind of an unusual life, and people tell me they like the way I talk about it.
-So in these members-only articles, I am telling stories from my toxic redneck childhood on the Kansas-Oklahoma border, filled with chronic neglect, unpredictable violence, and physical, emotional and sexual abuse (1970s); my awkward teen years living with my valiant widowed grandmother (1980s); my stint as a bar league musician, psychedelic explorer and budding journalist (1990s); my escalating struggle with mental illness (2000s); my sudden midlife fatherhood and surprising period of success as a businessman and community figure, subsequently shattered by a close succession of extreme traumas (2010s) and my shocking, life-shattering fall from grace at the dawn of the 2020s.
-Yeah, it’s the old “sex, drugs and rock & roll” bit, but as experienced by a nakedly sensitive, irretrievably damaged Gen X kid trying desperately to claw his way to any sense of sanity and stability for the sake of his family.
+In these members-only articles, I am telling stories from my toxic redneck childhood on the Kansas-Oklahoma border, filled with chronic neglect, unpredictable violence, and physical, emotional and systematic sexual abuse (1970s); my awkward teen years living with my valiant widowed grandmother (1980s); my stint as a bar league musician, psychedelic explorer and budding journalist (1990s); my escalating struggle with mental illness (2000s); my unexpected midlife fatherhood and success as a businessman and community figure, subsequently devastated by a close succession of traumatic events (2010s); and my shocking, life-shattering fall from grace at the dawn of the 2020s.
+Yeah, it’s the old “sex, drugs and rock & roll” bit, but as experienced by a nakedly sensitive, deeply damaged Gen X kid frantically grasping in the dark for anything that might bring healing — less for my own sake than for that of the next generation of my family.

 So it is with great humility that I ask you today to consider becoming a paid subscriber to Honk Plus.